 Dan Hicks MA (Oxon), Ph.D.
-(Bristol), FSA, MIfA is University Lecturer in the School of Archaeology and Curator of Archaeology at the Pitt Rivers Museum.
+(Bristol), FSA, MIfA is Associate Professor and Curator in the School of Archaeology and the Pitt Rivers Museum.
 He is a Fellow of St Cross College, a Fellow of the Society of Antiquaries of London (FSA) and a full Member of the Institute for Archaeologists (MIfA).
 He publishes much of his writing on a blog, and tweets as @DrDanHicks.

 Dan's research and teaching is focused on the connections between anthropology, archaeology and history, especially in relation to material things.
 He has published widely in historical archaeology, material culture studies and heritage and museum studies, and has particular regional interests in the UK, the Caribbean, North America and the Atlantic world.
 Dan teaches and advises students in Archaeology, Anthropology and History of Art.
 His teaching includes an optional paper titled Understanding Museums and Collections.
 Dan has regularly appeared on television and radio, including Melvyn Bragg's In Our Time (BBC Radio 4) and several BBC4 television documentaries.

 Dan is a member of the Peer Review College and a member of editorial boards including those of the International Journal of Historical Archaeology and the Journal of Contemporary Archaeology.
 Dan is a founding member of the CHAT conference group in contemporary and historical archaeology.
-He is currently directing a collections-based assessment of the early archaeological activities of General Augustus Pitt-Rivers (funded by Arts Council England) at the Pitt Rivers Museum, titled Excavating Pitt-Rivers.
+Among current research activities, he is directing various collections-based projects at the Pitt Rivers Museum, details of which are on the Excavating Pitt-Rivers blog.

 Research Grants Awarded (selected)

 From Museums to the Historic Environment (ESRC Impact Accelerator)